Nonprofit Analytics: How to Tap Into Your Fundraising Data

 Your nonprofit website serves as a hub of information about your organization and a central location for supporters to get involved with your mission.
 Optimize your online strategy by tracking metrics such as:

-Referral traffic, on the other hand, measures the number of visitors who come to your website from other websites.
+Referral traffic: The number of visitors who come to your website from other websites.
 This metric demonstrates how your site fits into the broader online ecosystem, helping you identify opportunities to expand its reach.

-Make sure to analyze these metrics on both desktop and mobile.
-More than half of all nonprofit website traffic comes from mobile devices, so it’s critical to provide a positive experience for these visitors as well as those who use desktops.
+Analyze these metrics on both desktop and mobile.
+More than half of all nonprofit website traffic comes from mobile devices, so it’s critical to provide a positive experience for both these visitors and those who use desktops.

 Meyer Partners: The Best Service for Nonprofit Analytics